 - Vitamin C present in it can reduce the risk of gout.

-- They may be good for liver health.
+- They may be suitable for liver health.

 - It can reduce inflammation.